Dynamit Nobel: Defence projects since the Second World War

-Polyvinyl chloride poisoning in Troisdorf
+Vinyl chloride poisoning in Troisdorf

 Until the 1970s, Dynamit Nobel polymerised the monomer vinyl chloride into polyvinyl chloride (PVC) in the factory of Troisdorf.
 At this time, about 130 to 140 employees were regularly in touch with it.
 In total, about 3600 persons have worked within this division since the launching of the production in Troisdorf in the 1940s.

 Infringing the health and safety regulations in force at that time, the employees of Dynamit Nobel were exposed for years, with little protection, to this harmful substance which later turned out to be carcinogenic.
 Therefore, they were heavily contaminated by vinyl chloride gas or by cleaning up the autoclaves.
 At this time, most of the other manufacturers of PVC had already put into place systems of production, which were less dangerous for the health.
 The same had not been done at Dynamit Nobel because of financial considerations.
 Moreover, regular controls were not made, others were partially manipulated or the results were kept secret.
 Also, the company made an important contribution to the region, regularly obtained extensions of time to apply the regulations.
 Contamination due to vinyl chloride was so severe that for years in the company, the employees complained of damage relating to the liver, anemia, finger circulation disorder resulting in acro-osteolysis (necrosis of the first phalanxes), as well as headaches and dizziness.
 Cancers also resulted from the exposure.

 After the announcement of the first thirteen severe diseases during spring 1972, work inspectors from Bonn ordered Dynamit Nobel to take the appropriate measures in order to improve the health and safety conditions of work.
 But the company took a long time to put them into place.

 Afterwards, the 40 sick employees gathered together as Interessengemeinschaft der VC-Geschädigten in order to file a complaint for violation of duty against the Land of North-Rhine-Westphalia and asked for damage compensation, just like in the Contergan trial.
 The local committee of the DKP in Troisdorf filed a complaint for injury and involuntary homicides against the board of directors of Dynamit Nobel AG.
 Both complaints remained unsuccessful.
 After more details about the scandal were made public, employees and inhabitants of Troisdorf organized a series of demonstrations.
 In 1975, the company's board of directors decided to shut down PVC polymerisation workshop to escape the expensive costs related to modernization and security of the plant.

-Since the first announcement about the existing risks, the company has tried its best to keep things quiet.
-In that respect, it has put a lot of pressure on journalists and editors.
-During the following years, some employees were contaminated and died due to their disease without the company ever compensating them.